 GTP deployments on a Palo Alto Networks firewall include cellular IoT security.

-CIoT security allows you to protect your mobile network and CIoT traffic from attacks and to have visibility into CIoT communications over your network.
-If you are a mobile network operator (MNO) or a mobile virtual network operator (MVNO), for example, a utility company focusing on oil, gas, or energy operating as an MVNO, you can use CIoT security to secure CIoT traffic.
-The firewall supports CIoT technologies (S11-U tunnels and narrow-band IoT [NB-IoT]).
+Cellular internet of things (CIoT) security enables you to protect your mobile network and CIoT traffic from attacks and to get visibility into CIoT communications in your network.
+If you are a mobile network operator (MNO) or a mobile virtual network operator (MVNO), for example a utility company that focuses on oil, gas, or energy operating as an MVNO, you can use CIoT security to secure CIoT traffic.
+The firewall supports CIoT technologies (S11-U tunnels, Narrowband IoT [NB-IoT], and LTE-M).
 The firewall also supports logging of Remote UE identifiers using Proximity Service (ProSe) with device-to-device (D2D) communications over air interfaces in your network.
-The logging is especially helpful in Public Safety use cases.
+The logging is especially helpful in public safety use cases.

 CIoT security includes: